Linuxfabrik/lfops/roles/opensearch/README.md

 # Ansible Role linuxfabrik.lfops.opensearch

 This role installs and configures a OpenSearch server.
+Optionally, it allows the creation of a cluster setup.

 Currently supported versions:
 * 1.x